What is the standard deduction vs. itemized deduction?

 - Have itemized deductions that total more than the standard deduction you would receive

-- Had large, uninsured medical and dental expenses
+- Had large, out-of-pocket medical and dental expenses

 - Paid mortgage interest and real estate taxes on your home